An increasing problem in the modern age.

 - Increase your physical activity with regular and varied forms of exercise; what you like to do and what’s appropriate for your tolerance and age.

-- Eat a wholesome diet of good protein, ALL forms and colours of vegetables; some fruits and small servings of complex carbohydrates.
+- Eat a wholesome diet of good protein, ALL forms and colors of vegetables, some fruits and small servings of complex carbohydrates.
 Hydrate well; moderate alcohol intake, don’t smoke cigarettes or take illicit drugs.

 - Look to minimise any situation causing continued or unnecessary stress in your life.
 If unavoidable look to balance these stressors with meditation, yoga, exercise, support groups or personal leisure activities etc.

-- De-alkalising properties decrease inflammatory process within the body.
+- De-alkalising properties helps decrease inflammatory process – particularly from excess insulin within the body.

-- Additional iron, spirulina, zinc or Vitamin D can be added as required.
+- Additional iron, spirulina, zinc or Vitamin D can be added or omitted as required.

 The Many Causes for Elevated Testosterone Levels in Females: